dat-adi/alarm-clock/README.md

 ## Features

-it is designed to help you get notifications on the specified time
+It is designed to help you get notifications on the specified time

 ## Contributing